higamaya/chrome-web-store/content/_index.md

 ## Purpose of this site

-Higama-ya publishes several items on Chrome Web Store.
+Higama-ya publishes several products on Chrome Web Store.
-This site provides a list of the items and the privacy policy that applies to them.
+This site provides a list of the products and the privacy policy that applies to them.

 ## What is Higama-ya